testvidya11/sense-ipython-module/README.md

 Gets the current dashboard's networking information.

-The `get_network()` function returns useful network information for the dashboard in the form of a dict with keys public_dns`, `public_port_mapping`, `ssh_password` and `project_ip`. `public_port_mapping` is a dict whose  keys and values are integers.
+The `get_network()` function returns useful network information for the dashboard in the form of a dict with keys `public_dns`, `public_port_mapping`, `ssh_password` and `project_ip`. `public_port_mapping` is a dict whose  keys and values are integers.

 Every project has its own virtual private network.
 The `project_ip` address is only accessible to other dashboards in the same project.
 Any port can be accessed via this address.
+This makes it easy to use cluster computing frameworks such as MPI that don't have builtin security features.

 The `public`, `public_port_mapping` and `ssh_password` provide information on how the current dashboard can be contacted from outside the project.
 Only